mailsac/mailsac-examples/services/email_hosting.rst

 Email Hosting
 =============

-Mailsac will provide free email hosting for you domain.
-These email addresses will be public.
-If you require a domain to be private or to setup forwarding of all emails received to single address you can `sign up
+Mailsac can host **free** disposable email for your existing custom domain.
+The email addresses and messages will be public.

+If you require a email messages to be private, or to setup forwarding of all emails received to single address, you can `subscribe
 <https://mailsac.com/pricing>`_ for those services.

 .. _section_email_hosting: